 Boomers love their road trips!
 Alan and I certainly do.
 But we haven’t experienced a southern Pennsylvania road trip.
 Shame on us because we’ve missed out on some important U.S. history as well as lovely scenery.

-Lucky for us, Susmita Sengupta is here to inspire a trip to Gettysburg and Amish Country in southern Pennsylvania.
+Lucky for us, Susmita Sengupta is here to inspire a road trip to Gettysburg, PA and Amish Country.
 Use her tips to plan your trip.
 This would make a great grandkid/grandparent bonding adventure over history and culture.

 On a fall road trip, my family visited Southern Pennsylvania to immerse ourselves in the many historic attractions at Gettysburg.
 And then we took a picturesque drive through Amish Country.